 First and foremost, make sure you thoroughly wash raw, whole tomatoes under clean running water to reduce the risk of foodborne illness (source: U.S. Food & Drug Administration [FDA]).

 Since tomatoes are rich in vitamins, minerals, fiber, and more, there is no reason to limit how much you eat.
-However, if you are prone to reflux, you might want to limit your intake.
+However, if you are prone to reflux, you might want to limit your daily intake.

-Additionally, if you are not used to eating very much dietary fiber in your diet, slowly and gradually increase the amount of fiber-rich fruits and vegetables you consume in order to avoid any uncomfortable gastrointestinal symptoms, such as bloating or diarrhea.
+Additionally, if you are not used to eating very much dietary fiber in your healthy diet, slowly and gradually increase the amount of fiber-rich fruits and vegetables you consume in order to avoid any uncomfortable gastrointestinal symptoms, such as bloating or diarrhea.

-If you are craving tomato soup or tomato sauce, it is important to focus on limiting your sodium intake.
+If you are craving tomato soup or tomato sauce, it is important to focus on limiting your sodium level intake.
 The American Heart Association recommends consuming no more than 2,300 milligrams of sodium daily.
 However, having no more than 1,500 milligrams is considered ideal for heart health.

 Look for tomato soup and sauce that state they are “Low Sodium” or have “No Added Salt.”
 Additionally, you could make tomato soup and sauce at home to control precisely how much salt you add in.